CodeWeavers

-CodeWeavers is a company that sells a proprietary version of Wine called CrossOver for running Windows applications on macOS, ChromeOS and Linux.
+CodeWeavers is a software company that focuses on Wine development and sells a proprietary version of Wine called CrossOver for running Windows applications on macOS, ChromeOS and Linux.
 The company was founded in 1996 as a consultancy, eventually moving entirely over to Wine development and support.

 CodeWeavers is the principal corporate sponsor of the Wine project, hosts Wine's website, helps sponsor the Wine conference, employs many Wine developers, and is a major code contributor to Wine.
+CodeWeavers claims that two-thirds of all commits to Wine come from their developers.
 The company also employs Wine's primary maintainer, Alexandre Julliard, as its CTO.
 While CodeWeavers main commercial interest in Wine is its use in the Crossover product, they also encourage enhancements to Wine that sometimes compete with Crossover.

-The Wine project is a free software / open-source software project that helps Windows applications run on non-Windows x86-based operating systems.
-The CrossOver version of Wine is regularly refreshed with the latest free Wine patches; likewise, patches from the company are sent back to the Wine project almost immediately (approximately 2/3 of patches into Wine are from CodeWeavers staff, either on or off company time).